-On the main page of your Personal Account find the “Virtual Phone System” section and click “Set up PBX”.
-You will be redirected to the “Wizard” section.
+Go to the “Virtual Phone System” section on the main page of your Personal Account, and click “Set up PBX”.
+You are redirected to the “Wizard” section.

 1. Setup Extensions (extension numbers)

 (“My PBX” - “Extension numbers”)

-You can create a 3-digit extension for each phone system user, and assign it with the individual setup, SIP number, call forwarding, etc.
+You can create a 3-digit extension for each phone system user, and assign it with their individual setup, SIP number, call forwarding, etc.

-Indicate the number of users or devices, that will be connected to the phone system, and press Next.
+Indicate the number of users or devices to be connected to the phone system, and click Next.

 You can always create additional extensions, so there is no need to add the extensions in advance.

 2. Setup Voice Greeting and Menu

-(“My PBX” - “Incoming calls and voice menu”) optional setting
+(“My PBX” - “Incoming calls and IVR”) optional setting

 Here you can activate and setup a voice greeting.

 You can upload an audio file with your own greeting, or use the text to voice function.

 Maximum file size is up to 5 Mb; it can be either MP3 or WAV.

-We recommend to use the following audio file features for the greeting or for the on hold music:
+We recommend you use the following audio file features for the greeting, or for the on hold music:

 WAV format: Bitrate = 9 bit, sampling frequency = 16 kHz

 MP3 format: Bitrate – 64 kbit/s, sampling frequency = 16 kHz

-This will allow for maximum sound quality using the Zadarma Phone System.
+This will allow for maximum sound quality from the Zadarma Phone System.

-If you choose the text to voice option, the text you have entered will be automatically read by the system.
+If you choose the text to voice option, the text you have entered is automatically read by the system.
 You can enter 5 to 100 characters.

 3. Incoming Call Scenarios

-(“My PBX” – “Incoming calls and voice menu”) optional setting
+(“My PBX” – “Incoming calls and IVR”) optional setting

 You can setup an Interactive Voice Response system (IVR), where the caller is routed to an extension or a voicemail based on the button they push on their phone when they call you.

 Press 1: Accounting;